Lake Van

 Lake Van ▸ Facts ▸ Comments ▸ News ▸ Videos

-Lake Van, the largest lake in the Eastern Anatolia Region, Turkey, and the Armenian Highlands, lies in the far east of Turkey in the provinces of Van and Bitlis.
+Lake Van is the largest lake in Turkey.
+It lies in the Eastern Anatolia Region of Turkey in the provinces of Van and Bitlis, in the Armenian highlands.
 It is a saline soda lake, receiving water from many small streams that descend from the surrounding mountains.
-It is one of the world's few endorheic lakes of greater size than 3,000 square kilometres (1,200 sq mi) and has 38% of the country's surface water.
+It is one of the world's few endorheic lakes of size greater than 3,000 square kilometres (1,200 sq mi) and has 38% of the country's surface water.
 A volcanic eruption blocked its original outlet in prehistoric times.
-It is situated at 1,640 m (5,380 ft).
-Despite the high altitude and winter highs below 0 °C (32 °F), high salinity mainly prevents it from freezing at such times.
-Specifically, the shallow northern section can freeze, but rarely.
+It is situated at 1,640 m (5,380 ft) above sea level.
+Despite the high altitude and winter averages below 0 °C (32 °F), high salinity usually prevents it from freezing; the shallow northern section can freeze, but rarely.

 0 shares | ShareTweetSavePostSend |